Professor Lars Bergström

 Other projects that we currently work on include Big Bang nucleosynthesis, the Cosmic Microwave Background, transplanckian physics, physics of branes in extra dimensions and gravitational lensing of quasars and supernovas.

 We are especially involved in theoretical analyses in connection with the Fermi-LAT Gamma-ray satellite (launched in June, 2008), which has a substantial Swedish participation.
 The present experimental leader of the dark matter detection effort is Jan Conrad here in CoPS, with whom we collaborate a lot (see, e.g. this paper).
-With a graduate student, Anders Pinzke, (now postdoc at UC Santa Barbara, USA) we have used a large N-body simulation of gamma-rays formed in formation of structures like galaxy clusters, to get an idea of realistic backgrounds for the dark matter search.
-There are also plans for a new satellite, JDEM/SNAP/Euclid for which we are making pre-studies in collaboration with Ariel Goobar.
+With former graduate student, Anders Pinzke, (Copenhagen) we have used a large N-body simulation of gamma-rays formed in formation of structures like galaxy clusters, to get an idea of realistic backgrounds for the dark matter search.
+There are also now concrete plans for a new satellite Euclid for which we are making pre-studies in collaboration with Ariel Goobar.

-This text was updated February24, 2011— I apologize if it is incomplete and already obsolete!
+This text was updated January 3, 2014.
+I apologize if it is incomplete and already obsolete!